 Moodle LMS core offers three analytics models: “Students at risk of dropping out,” “Upcoming activities due,” and “No teaching.”
 Other models can be added to the system by installing plugins, as discussed in the “Moodle Analytics Plugins” section below.

 - View insights and predictions, such as selecting insights per course with the “Students at risk of dropping out” model.

 - View previous evaluation logs, such as learning curve graphs and TensorBoard logs.

 - Edit models by modifying the list of indicators or the time-splitting method (previous predictions will be deleted when a model is modified)

 There are also over 30 useful learning analytics plugins, which can be downloaded directly from the Moodle plugins directory.

 Moodle Certified Integrations for learning analytics

 Moodle Certified Integrations IntelliBoard and LearnerScript seamlessly integrate with Moodle to provide a comprehensive range of learning analytics and enhanced reporting.
-IntelliBoard collects and analyzes your LMS data to help you evaluate and improve the performance of your eLearning initiatives.
-While LearnerScript is a Moodle Certified Integration that helps you measure learning outcomes, understand unique learner needs, and get actionable insights on how to improve your courses and programs.
+IntelliBoard collects and analyses your LMS data to help you evaluate and improve the performance of your eLearning initiatives.
+While LearnerScript is a Moodle Certified Integration that helps you measure learning outcomes, understand unique learner needs, and get actionable insights on how to improve your courses and programmes.

 Moodle’s range of learning analytics tools, from core features to plugins and certified integrations like IntelliBoard and LearnerScript, make eLearning analytics more accessible and manageable.
-With a greater understanding of how learners respond to courses, educators and organizations can create an eLearning experience that benefits everyone, ensuring every element helps learners achieve their goals.
+With a greater understanding of how learners respond to courses, educators and organisations can create an eLearning experience that benefits everyone, ensuring every element helps learners achieve their goals.